Jenna Coleman

-Jenna-Louise Coleman (born 27 April 1986), known professionally as Jenna Coleman, is an English actress.
-She is known for her roles as Jasmine Thomas in the soap opera Emmerdale, Clara Oswald in the science-fiction series Doctor Who, Queen Victoria in the period drama Victoria, Joanna Lindsay in the crime miniseries The Cry, and Marie-Andrée Leclerc in the crime miniseries The Serpent.
-She has also had roles in several films, including Captain America: The First Avenger (2011), and Me Before You (2016).
+Jenna-Louise Coleman (born 27 April 1986) is an English actress who is best known as Jasmine Thomas in Emmerdale (2005–2009), Clara Oswald in Doctor Who (2012–2015, 2017) and Queen Victoria in Victoria (2016–2019).

+She made her film debut with a small role in the American superhero film Captain America: The First Avenger (2011), and made appearances on diverse British period miniseries, including Titanic (2012), and Death Comes to Pemberley (2013).

+Coleman has also led the crime miniseries The Cry (2018) and The Serpent (2021).
 In 2022, she portrayed Johanna Constantine in the Netflix fantasy drama series The Sandman.
+Coleman's other film appearances include Neil Maskell's dark comedy Klokkenluider (2022), and Jamie Childs' thriller Jackdaw (2023).

+On stage, Coleman has appeared as Ann Deever in the 2019 revival of Arthur Miller's All My Sons.
+She made her West End debut, starring in the 2023's revival of Sam Steiner's Lemons Lemons Lemons Lemons Lemons, alongside Aidan Turner.

+She has received various accolades, including nominations for an International Emmy Award, as well as for the BAFTA Cymru and BAFTA Scotland Awards.

+Coleman has also appeared as a voice actress in video games, notably voicing Melia Antiqua in the Xenoblade Chronicles franchise.

-Early life
+Early life and education

 Jenna-Louise Coleman was born in Blackpool on 27 April 1986, the daughter of Karen and Keith Coleman.
 Her father is a joiner and fitter of bar and restaurant interiors.
 She has an older brother named Ben, also a joiner.
 Coleman is of English, Scottish, Welsh and Irish ancestry.
 Her grandmother reportedly named her after the character of Jenna Wade from the American TV series Dallas.

 She attended Arnold School in Blackpool, where she was head girl.
+At age 10, she performed in a professional production of Summer Holiday at the Blackpool Opera House.
+Then at age 13, she performed in a production of Snow White also at the Blackpool Opera House with the Sue Turner Fylde Theatre Group.
 While at school, she was a member of the theatre company In Yer Space, with whom she performed in the play Crystal Clear at the Edinburgh Festival.
 She won an award for her performance, and the play was also received favourably.
 She was offered a place to study English at the University of York, but turned it down in order to accept the role of Jasmine Thomas in the soap opera Emmerdale.